liviopersonne/fadeplay/docs/ideas.md

 - [ ] Show lyrics if there are some available

-- [ ] Store muic with: title (og & EN), artists (og & EN), album, cover, note, humeurs, instruments, language, source, date of creation, date of importation
+- [x] Store muic with: title (og & EN), artists (og & EN), album, cover, note, humeurs, instruments, language, source, date of creation, date of importation

+- [ ] Track enters a special "error" state when discrepency is found (wrong filepath, wrong metadata)

 - [ ] Check out albums with one click (with downloaded and non downloaded music)

 - [ ] Check out other music by the same artist

+- [ ] Check accepted audio formats

 ## TRANSITIONS AND MIXES

-- [ ] Create music transitions with: track1, track2, startFadeOut, endFadeOut, startFadeIn, endFadeIn
+- [x] Create music transitions with: track1, track2, startFadeOut, endFadeOut, startFadeIn, endFadeIn

-- [ ] The fadeIn values are a timestamp of track2
+- [x] The fadeIn values are a timestamp of track2

-- [ ] The fadeOut values are a timestamp of track1, counting in reverse from the end (-10.0 is 10 seconds before the end)
+- [x] The fadeOut values are a timestamp of track1, counting in reverse from the end (-10.0 is 10 seconds before the end)

+- [ ] Rate transitions from 1 to 3 ?

 - [ ] Have a cool visualizer for the transitions

+- [ ] Have a cool visualizer for creating transitions (premiere pro like ??)

 - [ ] Create mixes by selecting multiple transitions that flow into eachother, you can also directly select music and that will create a new transitions

 - [ ] Have an option to export these mixes

+- [ ] Create a video output for the mixes, this can be

+  - [ ] One image

+  - [ ] One image per track

+  - [ ] Short animated videos

+- The video can generate generate:

+  - [ ] Layer animation effects on top (motivation max)

+  - [ ] Track info (title, artist...)

+  - [ ] Progressbar of the track

+  - [ ] A list of music like a music player

+  - [ ] The youtube chapters

 ## MUSIC ANALYSIS

 - [ ] Automatically trim music with beginning and end of sound, with an option to modify that manually (be careful of existing transitions when doing that)

+- [ ] Have a cool interface to trim music with the soundwave form (premiere pro like ?)

 - [ ] Normalize volume